Guide For Authors

 Relevant and current references must be included in the manuscript.
 All citations within the text should be numbered sequentially in square brackets, and the references in the reference section must follow the same numerical order.
 When citing multiple references within square brackets, separate them with commas to ensure clarity.
 For more than two consecutive references, provide a range (e.g., [1–3]).

 Reference citations should not appear in the title, headers, or abstract of the paper.
-It is recommended that the reference list adhere strictly to APA Style.
+The reference list must adhere strictly to the APA 7th Edition Referencing Style.
 If there are six or fewer authors, all authors’ names should be listed in the reference.
 For works with seven or more authors, list the first three authors followed by "et al."

 FIGURES

 Figures should be clear, self-explanatory, and accompanied by concise yet detailed captions.
-Accepted formats include PNG, TIFF, JPEG, and BMP.
-For grayscale images, a resolution of 600 dpi is required, while colour images should have a resolution of 300 dpi.
+Accepted formats include PNG, TIFF, JPEG and BMP.
+For grayscale images, a resolution of 300 dpi is required, while colour images should have a resolution of 300 dpi.
 Figures must be numbered sequentially in the text according to their order of appearance (e.g., Figure 1, Figure 2).
 Multi-part figures, such as Figure 1(a) and Figure 1(b), should have each part clearly labelled.
-Captions should be written in sentence case, centred beneath the figure, and without a period at the end.
+Captions should be written in sentence case, centred beneath the figure and without a period at the end.

 TABLES